 LGBTQ History Month is celebrated with annual month-long observances of LGBTQ histories.
 National Coming Out Day (October 11th), as well as the first “March on Washington” in 1979, are commemorated in the LGBTQ community during LGBTQ History Month.The Northwestern University community celebrates this month through various celebratory and educational programs.

 The LGBT Resource Center seeks to create community for less visible identities and experiences within the greater queer community through community discussion groups.
-Queer Students of Color (QPOC), Trans*Forming Gender, Sexual Fluidity: From A to Q (A2Q) and Serenity's Room will explore and celebrate the intersectionality of their identities and experiences and how they contribute to society.
+Queer People of Color (QPOC), Trans*Forming Gender, Sexual Fluidity: From Asexual to Queer (A-Q), Lambda, and Rolls not Roles will explore and celebrate the intersectionality of their identities and experiences and how they contribute to society.
+All community groups are facilitated by Northwestern students.
 Click here to learn more about our community discussion groups.

 MSA First-Year Activites Board